 What's a Second?
 A pot with cosmetic blemishes of many types can be labeled as a second.
 We're here to show you what a seconds pot might look like when it arrives at your doorstep.

-Test Pots & How We Mark Them
+How We Mark Test Pots

 Ever flip over your pot to find a teeny, tiny piece of cutlery stamped on the bottom?
 What’s that all about?
 We're here to clear that up.